Transparency of the Regulatory System

 Investor-State Dispute Settlement

-According to UNCTAD, over the last 10 years there were two dispute cases against the Vietnamese government involving U.S. companies.
-The courts decided in favor of the government in one case, and the parties decided to discontinue the other case.
-The Vietnam government was a respondent state in seven disputes.
-More details are available at https://investmentpolicyhub.unctad.org/ISDS/CountryCases/229?partyRole=2
+According to UNCTAD, over the last 10 years, there were two dispute cases against the Vietnamese government involving U.S. companies.
+The courts decided in favor of the government in one case, and the parties decided to discontinue the other.
+The government is currently in two pending, active disputes (with the UK and South Korea).
+More details are available at https://investmentpolicy.unctad.org/investment-dispute-settlement/country/229/viet-nam.

 International Commercial Arbitration and Foreign Courts

 There are no readily available statistics on how often domestic courts rule in favor of SOEs.
 In general, the court system in Vietnam works slowly.
 International arbitration awards, when enforced, may take years from original judgment to payment.
-According to the 2018 PCI report, 20 percent of surveyed foreign companies had a contract dispute.
-Only 39 percent of private domestic companies and two percent of foreign firms were willing to use the courts to resolve ongoing disputes in 2018, due to concerns related to time, costs, and potential bribery during the process.
-Companies turned to other methods such as arbitration or using influential individuals trusted by both parties.
+Many foreign companies, due to concerns related to time, costs, and potential for bribery, have reported that they have turned to international arbitration or have asked influential individuals to weigh in.